rsumner31/PSyclone/doc/dynamo0p3.rst

 name of the transformation includes "Dynamo" then it should work with all versions of the Dynamo API.

-.. autoclass:: psyclone.transformations.DynamoLoopFuseTrans
+.. autoclass:: transformations.DynamoLoopFuseTrans
     :members:
     :noindex:

-.. autoclass:: psyclone.transformations.DynamoOMPParallelLoopTrans
+.. autoclass:: transformations.DynamoOMPParallelLoopTrans
     :members:
     :noindex:

-.. autoclass:: psyclone.transformations.Dynamo0p3OMPLoopTrans
+.. autoclass:: transformations.Dynamo0p3OMPLoopTrans
     :members:
     :noindex:

-.. autoclass:: psyclone.transformations.Dynamo0p3ColourTrans
+.. autoclass:: transformations.Dynamo0p3ColourTrans
     :members:
     :noindex: